Read time 5 minutes

 - Cross-premises Free/Busy.

-Here are the pre-requisites which you should check for the minimal hybrid migration:
+Below are the essential prerequisites you should verify before proceeding with a minimal hybrid migration:

 - The version of the on-premises Exchange Server should be 2010, 2013, and 2016.